 What is Assault in the Fourth Degree?

 Assault is generally defined when physical contact is made with intent to harm an individual, and it can take many different forms from a slap on the face to injuring someone with an object or weapon.
 Due to this wide range of Assault, the State of Washington has different levels of Assault, ranging from fourth degree assault, to first degree assault.
-The lowest level of assault is in the fourth degree, but even though it is low it still can come with detrimental legal ramifications.
+The lowest level of assault is in the fourth degree, but even though it is low, Assault 4 charges in Washington can still come with detrimental legal ramifications.

-What should I do if I obtain an Assault 4 charge?
+What should I do if I obtain an Assault 4 Charges in Washington?

 If you have been charged with Assault 4, it is important that you take the matter seriously and seek legal advice from a licensed attorney who is experienced in handling criminal cases.
 A criminal conviction for assault can have serious consequences, including jail time, fines, and a criminal record that may affect your employment, housing, and other aspects of your life.